+Before delving into the SemCom, it is meaningful to recall the evolution of mobile communications, which can be traced back to 1897~\cite{baker2013history,qiao2021survey}.
+Since then, we have witnessed tremendous progress in communications.
+In particular, 5G capably connects both humans and things, and provisions diversified services to vertical industries \cite{jiang2021road}.
+For example, 5G has begun to support three different service classes including enhanced mobile broadband (eMBB), ultra-reliable and low-latency communications (URLLC), and massive machine type communications (mMTC), and built up a service-based architecture (SBA) with network data analytics function (NWDAF) to make the implementation of AI feasible.
+Meanwhile, as summarized in Fig. \ref{Evolution}(a), the drastic evolution of communications is also accompanied by cutting-edge techniques such as FDMA, TDMA, W-CDMA, and OFDMA \cite{patwary2020potential}.

-Anticipating 6G, in order to realize AI-based ultra-sensitive tactile and haptic communication \cite{qiao2021survey}, it is straightforward to explore more high-frequency bands and fully leverage the powerful technologies, such as multi-layer precoding/beamforming and ultra-massive MIMO \cite{mchangama2020mmwave}.
-However, such an intuitive evolution often implies more intense resource demand in terms of both power and bandwidth, and give rise to new challenging issues.
+In order to realize AI-based ultra-sensitive tactile and haptic communications in 6G \cite{qiao2021survey}, it is natural to explore more high-frequency bands and fully leverage powerful technologies like multi-layer precoding/beamforming and ultra-massive MIMO \cite{mchangama2020mmwave}.
+However, such an intuitive evolution often implies more intense resource demand in terms of both power and bandwidth, and gives rise to new challenging issues.
 For instance, though spreading signals at higher frequencies could partially resolve the over-exploitation issue of sub-6GHz spectra, it faces disadvantages such as disruptive attenuation and cost-ineffective deployment.
-Meanwhile, according to the Shannon's CIT \cite{shannon1948mathematical}, the existing communication technologies have nearly approached the physical-layer capacity limit \cite{luo2022semantic}.
-Therefore, we will need to develop new technologies (e.g., SemCom) more efficient communication for future emerging applications.
+Meanwhile, according to Shannon's CIT \cite{shannon1948mathematical}, the existing communication technologies have nearly approached the physical-layer capacity limit \cite{luo2022semantic}.
+Therefore, we will need to develop new and more efficient technologies (e.g., SemCom) for future emerging applications.